TV Props for Custom Interactive Displays

 The tablets are carefully adhered to the back of the face plates.
 Then, the spinner knob is hooked up with a small microcontroller to interpret the custom software.
 Finally, the computers are inserted into the kiosk and held in place with a few strips of velcro so that they can be easily removed to reach the power button or charger.
 Before sending them out to the client, each stand is screwed through the base to a pallet to guarantee a jostle-free delivery!

 Altogether, these TV props were a fantastic project for Bridgewater Studio, and we thank our clients for this unique opportunity!
 We made a quick turn-around— in and out in under a week, but the quality never suffered!
-Bridgewater is a fully-capable, one-stop shop for all things custom.
+Bridgewater is a fully-capable, one-stop shop for all things custom and one of the fastest Chicago scenic studios.
 We have a full wood and metal shop, two CNC machines, a fully-stocked paint studio, 3D printers, a brand new direct-to-substrate printer, and more!
 To see more of our TV props and custom interactive displays, check out our TV and Film section— or look at some of our Special Projects.
 We’d love to help you complete your next project.
 To schedule a visit, or just start a conversation, give Bridgewater Studio a call at (312) 702-1335.